Chronic Fatigue Syndrome

-At the Pain Care Clinic we have found myofascial release and advanced massage techniques to be effective in alleviating some of the symptoms of chronic fatigue, although care must be taken to keep sessions short to avoid further fatigue for the client.
+At the Pain Care Clinic we have found myofascial release and advanced massage techniques to be effective in alleviating some of the symptoms of chronic fatigue, although care must be taken to adapt each session to tolerance on the day to avoid further fatigue for the client.

 The Pain Care Clinic specialises in myofascial release and advanced massage therapy for private clients with medical diagnoses of chronic pain conditions and acute pain or injuries.

 The information on these pages is intended to be general information only.